NuzProjects/Villager-News/README.md

 </div>

 <div align="center">
-⚠︎ This port is in an early-state so it might and will be polished and updated in the near future ⚠︎
+⚠︎ This port is in an early state, so it might and will be polished and updated in the near future ⚠︎
 </div>

 ---